mfem/mfem/CONTRIBUTING.md

     specifically use version 2.05.1).
 See also the file `config/mfem.astylerc`.
   - Use `mfem::out` and `mfem::err` instead of `std::cout` and `std::cerr` in
     internal library code.
 (You can use `std` in examples and miniapps.)
+  - When manually resolving conflicts during a merge, make sure to mention the conflicted files in the commit message.

 ### Pull Requests